jerome-lux/pymosaic/README.md

 Nearest neighbors computations can be done either using numba and a brute force approach or using cKDTree from scipy.

-Brute force tends to be equivalent for image database <50k (not tested for larger database).
-It is possible to create buckets of images if the total number of images is too large.
+Brute force is a bit slower than cKDTree for small database (<40k images), but it is possible to create buckets of images if the total number of images is too large.
 The best tile in a randomly chosen bucket is returned at each position.
+Default bucket size is fixed to 10k images.

 Using brute force method, one can specify the number of times a tile is reused in the mosaic.
 This is not possible using a kdtree, because we would need to rebuild the tree at each iteration.
-To add a little variety in the tiles, we can query randomly one of the k-th neighbors (when reuse value = k), and not always the nearest.
+To add a little variety in the tiles whenusing kdtree, we can query randomly one of the k-th neighbors (when reuse value = k), and not always the nearest.

-kdtree seems a bit faster, even for small bucket size (why ?).

 ## Install
 install using python setup.py install